 Jennifer B. Baldock.
 Pursuant to Ms. Baldock's amended and restated employment agreement, Ms. Baldock receives an annual base salary of \$400,000, which is subject to increase by the Board or the Compensation Committee.
 Ms. Baldock is also eligible to earn an annual cash bonus based on the achievement of certain performance goals with a target of 50% of her base salary.
 Ms. Baldock is eligible to participate in our employee benefit plans, as may be in effect from time to time.
 For a description of the payments and benefits Ms. Baldock may be entitled to in connection with a termination of employment, see "- Potential Payments upon Termination or Change in Control" below.
+For 2020, Ms. Baldock's base salary and target bonus were increased to \$420,000 and 60%, respectively, see "Compensation Discussion and Analysis" for additional information.

 George M. Goodwin.
-Pursuant to Mr. Goodwin's employment agreement, Mr. Goodwin receives an annual base salary of \$275,000, which is subject to modification by the Board or the Compensation Committee.
+Pursuant to Mr. Goodwin's employment agreement, Mr. Goodwin receives an annual base salary of \$400,000, which is subject to modification by the Board or the Compensation Committee.
 Mr. Goodwin is also eligible to earn an annual cash bonus based on the achievement of certain performance goals with a target of 50% of his base salary.
 Mr. Goodwin is eligible to participate in our employee benefit plans, as may be in effect from time to time.
 For a description of the payments and benefits Mr. Goodwin may be entitled to in connection with a termination of employment, see "- Potential Payments upon Termination or Change in Control" below.
+For 2020, Mr. Goodwin's base salary and target bonus were increased to \$440,000 and 60%, respectively, see "Compensation Discussion and Analysis" for additional information.

-Angela Justice, Ph.D.
-Pursuant to Dr. Justice's employment agreement, Dr. Justice receives an annual base salary of \$350,000, which is subject to upward adjustment by the Board or the Compensation Committee.
-Dr. Justice is also eligible to earn an annual cash bonus based on the achievement of reasonable performance goals with a target of 50% of her base salary.

-Dr. Justice is eligible to participate in our employee benefit plans, as may be in effect from time to time.
-For a description of the payments and benefits Dr. Justice may be entitled to in connection with a termination of employment, see "- Potential Payments upon Termination or Change in Control" below.
+Anthony W. Taparo.
+Pursuant to Mr. Taparo's employment agreement, Mr. Taparo receives an annual base salary of \$400,000, which is subject to modification by the Board or the Compensation Committee.
+Mr. Taparo is also eligible to earn an annual cash bonus based on the achievement of certain performance goals with a target of 50% of his base salary.
+Mr. Taparo is eligible to participate in our employee benefit plans, as may be in effect from time to time.
+For a description of the payments and benefits Mr. Taparo may be entitled to in connection with a termination of employment, see "- Potential Payments upon Termination or Change in Control" below.
+For 2020, Mr. Taparo's base salary and target bonus were increased to \$410,000 and 60%, respectively, see "Compensation Discussion and Analysis" for additional information.

-Dennis R. Dean.
-Mr. Dean served as our Senior Vice President and Corporate Controller until August 10, 2018.
-A summary of the severance benefits to which Mr. Dean was entitled is set forth under "- Potential Payments upon Termination or Change in Control" below.

-Bryan S. Fisher.
-Mr. Fisher served as our Executive Vice President, Chief Operating Officer, until September 1, 2018.
-A summary of the severance benefits to which Mr. Fisher was entitled is set forth under "- Potential Payments upon Termination or Change in Control" below.